* Special lecture *

 The new consortium, called CEN (cerebellum & emotional networks), brings together researchers from across Europe and will address the contribution of the cerebellum in the control of emotions, and in particular fear and anxiety.
 More information to come soon!

-We welcome Lena Coenen, B.Sc. who will support Dagmar Timmann and Andreas Thieme in the Ataxia Clinic.
+We welcome Lena Coenen, B.Sc. and Friedrich Erdlenbruch, MD.
+Lena Coenen will support Dagmar Timmann and Andreas Thieme in the Ataxia Clinic.
+Friedrich Erdlenbruch will be part of our research team.

 The Bernd Fink – Foundation will fund the project “Cognitive and affective abnormalities in patients with cerebellar disease” for two years starting in June 2021.